Jaini-Bhavsar/Python/README.md

 * Statistical Analysis: Calculating conversion and retention rates, A/B testing
 * Data Cleaning: Resolving inconsistencies and preparing data for analysis

-### Business Relevance
-It provided actionable insights on campaign performance and channel effectiveness, aiding strategic decision-making and optimization of marketing efforts.

 ### Key Features
 * Data Importing and Cleaning: Imported datasets and performed initial exploratory analysis.
 Cleaned and preprocessed data to ensure accuracy for analysis.
 * Exploratory Analysis and Metrics Calculation: Analyzed common marketing metrics like conversion and retention rates.
 Conducted user segmentation and compared performance across different segments.